The Man from St. Petersburg: Plot

 As the drama unfolds, Walden’s daughter Charlotte gets to know the effervescent Feliks.
 It is through her that he discovers once more about the hiding place of the Russian prince.
 It is about this time that Charlotte also learns that her true father is not Walden, but Feliks.
 Lydia had been pregnant for two months before marrying Walden, but this fact was unknown to Walden himself.

 Meanwhile, the Russian prince is being hidden in a country home owned of the Waldens.
-Feliks once again wheedles this piece information from Charlotte.
+Feliks once again wheedles this piece of information from Charlotte.
 With her active support, Feliks hides himself right in the Walden home while the Special Branch are combing the entire village for him.

 At this point, Feliks decides it is time to make his move.
 He sets the house on fire, which forces the prince to escape the flames.
 When the prince appears, Feliks shoots him dead.
 However, he also loses his life in his attempt to save Charlotte, who was trapped in the house by the inferno.
 When Walden later learnt of the paternity of Charlotte, he took it in his stride.
 For Feliks, it was a case of poetic justice.

 In the final chapter, Winston Churchill, the First Lord of the Admiralty, arrives at the scene and formulates a comprehensive plan for damage control.
 Disposing of Feliks' body, hiding that such a person ever existed and regretfully informing the Tsar that his nephew died in the fire but had already signed the treaty.
 Thus, in common with the conventions of the secret history literary trope, the affair remains hidden from public scrutiny and the First World War breaks out on schedule.